WordPress/gutenberg/docs/reference-guides/theme-json-reference/theme-json-living.md

 ### custom

 Generate custom CSS custom properties of the form `--wp--custom--{key}--{nested-key}: {value};`. `camelCased` keys are transformed to `kebab-case` as to follow the CSS property naming schema.
 Keys at different depth levels are separated by `--`, so keys should not include `--` in the name.

 ---

-### enabled

-Defines whether the lightbox is enabled or not.

----

-### allowEditing

-Defines whether to show the Lightbox UI in the block editor.
-If set to `false`, the user won't be able to change the lightbox settings in the block editor.

----